nadrojisk/PythonIDS/project2.md

 The NMAP attacks by themselves are not too dangerous, especially compared to the other attacks.
 However knowing which ports are open / closed / filtered is the starting point for almost every attack.
 Due to the knowledge gained by these scans one can craft tailored attacks.
+It is more complicated to disable scanning compared to the other attacks.
+But, as seen later, it is rather trivial to detect scans.
+Once detected the IP that is performing the scan can just be booted off the network.

 ![ACK Packets](img/nmap/ack_packets.png)